divine308/Tradepilot/README.md

         Alpaca
 ```

-This means an AI-generated trading decision must satisfy predefined risk constraints before reaching the execution layer.
+An AI-generated trading decision must therefore satisfy predefined risk constraints before reaching the execution layer.

+This separation is designed to make autonomous execution more controlled and predictable.

 ---

 # Position Management

+TradePilot does not treat opening a position as the end of the workflow.
-Once a position is opened, TradePilot can apply automated position-management logic.

-Depending on the strategy and configuration, this can include:
+Once a position is opened, the system can apply automated position-management logic, depending on the strategy and configuration.

+This includes:

 * Stop-loss protection
 * Take-profit protection